howlrapp/howlr-server/README.md

 * We merged the moderation and admin interface.
 It is now way simpler to maintain.
 * We previously used a separate server for reverse geocoding, for this release we decided to merge it with the rest of the Howlr code base to make it simpler to deploy.
 * We added a way to store files locally instead of having to use an external service like S3 (though it is still possible).
-* We remove all the dead code and other features we never really used.
+* We removed all the dead code and other features we never really used.

 # Deployment